ptvan/ptvan.github.io/_posts/2020-10-14-experimental-design.md

 ### Confounding

+A _confounder_ is a factor that causes spurious associations in the data by affecting both the dependent and independent variable.

 ### Statistical power

 For many experiments, a p-value threshold is established for hypothesis testing, and significance is reported against this threshold.
 There are some well-documented issues with this, but the convention is held strongly.